-Dramatic lava formations define the dramatic landscape of this tiny island that is best known for the sharp shard that is Pinnacle Rock.
+Dramatic lava formations define the raw landscape of this tiny island best known for the sharp shard that is Pinnacle Rock.
 A hike to its volcanic summit offers 360-degree views of neighboring islands.
 In the waters around Pinnacle Rock, rich in marine life, we have chance

 to snorkel with friendly sea lions, Galapagos penguins, rays and reef sharks.

 lava, which resembles smooth ropes.
 Few plants have been able to take root on the barren rock, and we admire the hardy pioneers that have, like the lava cactus.
-In the lava grottos, have a close encounter with Galapagos fur seals, one of the only places in the islands these endemic animals are on view from land.
+In the lava grottos, enjoy close encounters with Galapagos fur seals, one of the only places in the islands these endemic animals are viewable from land.
 In the countless tide pools, study sea urchins, octopus, sponges and sea stars.
 Birdlife abounds, with great blue herons, lava herons, oystercatchers, yellow-crowned night herons and seasonal shorebirds on display.

 shoreline, and a short walk delivers us to an iguana colony.